Practical Strategies to Stay Safe This Halloween

 - Make sure all props are safe – If your child's costume includes a sword or some other imitation weapon or prop, make sure it is rubber or plastic and does not have any sharp edges.
 This way you can lower the risk of your child suffering an injury.

 - Check your child's candy – Once trick-or-treating is done, collect your child's candy and throw away anything that has been opened or tampered with.
+Never let your children eat any Halloween candy until the treats have been inspected.
+Throw away anything that has been opened or tampered with.
+If you find candy that contains a foreign object or appears suspicious in any way, contact your local law enforcement agency immediately.

 Safety Tips for Adults